 Pecos Bill Tall Tale Inn & Cafe

-Because so many of the Magic Kingdom table service restaurants require advanced reservations, most guests inevitably find themselves searching for a counter service restaurant worth their time.
+Because so many of the Magic Kingdom table service restaurants require reservations, most guests inevitably find themselves searching for a counter service restaurant worth their time.
 Despite the fact that it is a quick service restaurant, Pecos Bill Tall Tale Inn & Cafe serves up some of the best food in Magic Kingdom.

 This particular Magic Kingdom quick service restaurant is inspired by the fictional cowboy from the American Southwest known as Pecos Bill, which means the menu is filled with healthy, yet tasty Tex-Mex cuisine.